 To view the Brunswick County World War I Veterans list, click here or the blue “WWI Brunswick Co.
 Veterans” button on every page.
-There will be a dedicated Brunswick County World War I Wall of Honor coming soon.
+All Brunswick County veterans on the Wall of Honor will eventually have a WWI Profile posted.

 To commemorate the rifle pit’s centennial year in 2018, a collection of military photographs are displayed on the WWI Wall of Honor during fundraising and special occasions, such as the annual Derby Day fundraiser in May.
 Additions are welcome and can be included by sending a copy of a photograph of your family member in uniform, their rank, unit/division, any stories about them and the war.